Cottage Cheese Mac and Cheese {High Protein & Hidden Veggies}

 • Incorporate the cheese into the mixture.

 • Drain the noodles and add to the cheese sauce.
 Mix the cheese sauce and pasta together.
 Add salt and pepper to taste.
+If it seems too thick, add more chicken broth to thin it out – but you may need to re-season.
 Enjoy!

 Notes